Trove

 2. Language learning rooted in cultural awareness

-Heritage learners value reconnecting with the culture of their parents, grandparents, or ancestors, while learners saw learning about the culture of the language they were trying to learn as something essential and indivisible from the process of language learning.
-That's why Trove places great importance on culture as part of a holistic learning experience for all learners.
+Heritage learners value reconnecting with their cultural roots, while conventional learners see learning about the culture of the language they are studying as essential.
+Trove emphasizes culture as an integral part of the learning experience, promoting a holistic approach for all learners.

 3. Creating a personalized and inclusive experience for all learners